Category Archives: Orruk Warclans

 You can become a Patreon of Woehammer for as little as £2 a month!

-This is the top three AoS lists for Mercia Madness V that took place in the UK between the 18th and 19th of April 2026.
-It saw 19 players vying to be crowned champion in a 5-game tournament.
+This is the top three AoS lists for the 2026 Vienna Summer Tabletop Major AoS Singles that took place in Austria between the 11th and 12th of 2026.
+It saw 41 players in an invitational format vying to be crowned champion in a 5-game tournament.

 Before we jump into the Top Three AoS Lists, I want to invite everyone of our friendly Discord server where you can join in the conversation with the Woehammer crew and suggest articles or series for the website.